hazelcast/hazelcast-jet-code-samples/README.md

  	Two code samples showing the usage of a TCP/IP socket as a source and a sink.

+## Spring Integration

+The directory [spring](spring) contains a sample project which shows how to integrate Hazelcast Jet with Spring.

 ## Pivotal Cloud Foundry